10-5-pursuit/lab-github/questions.md

 8. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`
+   A repository in GitHub is a place where you can store code, your files and each files revision history.
+Repositories allow for multiple collaborators or it can be private.
    \`\`\`

 9. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**